akotonyStark/space-trips-frontend/README.md

 - When the user hovers a card, it changes the color of the according Space center marker on the map

 - The list communicates with the `<Map />` component to change the color of the marker from yellow to red

+## Mobile

+- Reduce window width to less than 500px to view mobile responsive view of space trips

 ## Enjoy Space Trips